LSU Sixty Airs Sunday Night at 6 p.m. CT

 LSU Sixty is also streamed live each week on the official web site of LSU Athletics, www.LSUsports.net.

-Sunday’s show opens with highlights of LSU’s win over Southern University Saturday night in Tiger Stadium, featuring the calls of the “The Voice of the Tigers,” Chris Blair.
+Sunday’s show opens with highlights of LSU’s win over Mississippi State Saturday night in Tiger Stadium, featuring the calls of the “The Voice of the Tigers,” Chris Blair.

-The show continues with an interview by Palermo with Brian Polian, the LSU football special teams coach, whose unit executed a blocked punt for safety in Saturday night’s victory.
+The show continues with an interview by Palermo with LSU offensive coordinator Mike Denbrock, whose unit produced 31 points and 416 yards in the victory over Mississippi State.

-First-year LSU volleyball coach Tonya Johnson, who helped lead the Tigers to the Final Four as a player in 1990, joins the show to talk about her vision for the program and her mission to return it to national prominence.
+LSU women’s golf coach Garrett Runion, now in his fifth year at the helm of the program, joins the show to talk about the fifth-ranked Tigers’ season-opening victory earlier this week at the Green Wave Classic in New Orleans.

 LSU Sixty concludes with a look at weekend football results around the Southeastern Conference, and a preview of upcoming programming on the LSU Sports Radio Network.